-With a wide research on the subject, the researchers developed a compound similar to silica gel which is easily obtainable in shoes and bags commonly for absorbing moisture.
+With wide research on the subject, the researchers developed a compound similar to silica gel which is easily obtainable in shoes and bags commonly for absorbing moisture.
 The compound is scientifically known as synthetic molybdenum-sulfide.
-It acts as a semi conductor which helps in splitting of water atoms into hydrogen and oxygen.
+It acts as a semiconductor that helps in splitting water atoms into hydrogen and oxygen.

 On the grounds of success

-The addition of titanium dioxide to the paint boosts its sunlight absorbing abilities, making the paint into a hydrogen fuel plant that can be applied to any surface.
+The addition of titanium dioxide to the paint boosts its sunlight-absorbing abilities, making the paint into a hydrogen fuel plant that can be applied to any surface.
 This can be applied to any place which has water vapor in the air.
-Hence, the paint is suitable to all climates.
+Hence, the paint is suitable for all climates.

 Availability in the market

 An invention turns out to be a success when it is examined thoroughly.
-As the development is in its initial stage, the product’s commercialization will take a longer time.
+As the development is in its initial stage, the product’s commercialization will take longer.
 The complete development predicts to be completed in minimum 5 years.

 Kourosh Kalantar-Zadeh, a professor at RMIT, says “This system can also be used in very dry but hot climates near oceans.
 The sea water is evaporated by the hot sunlight and the vapour can then be absorbed to produce fuel.”